openvinotoolkit/model_server/docs/custom_node_development.md

 Custom node in OpenVINO Model Server simplifies linking deep learning models into a complete pipelines even if the inputs and output of the sequential models do not fit.
 In many cases, output of one model can not be directly passed to another one.
-The data might need to be analysed, filtered or converted to difference format.
-Those operations can not be easily implemented in AI frameworks or are just not supported.
-Custom node address this challenge.
+The data might need to be analysed, filtered or converted to different format.
+Those operations can not be easily implemented in AI frameworks or are simply not supported.
+Custom node addresses this challenge.
 They allows employing a dynamic library developed in C++ or C to perform arbitrary data transformations.

 ## Custom Node API

-The custom node library must implemented the API interface defined in [custom_node_interface.h](../src/custom_node_interface.h).
+The custom node library must implement the API interface defined in [custom_node_interface.h](../src/custom_node_interface.h).
 The interface is defined in `C` to simplify compatibility with various compilers.
 The library could use third party components linked statically or dynamically.
 OpenCV is a built in component in OVMS which could be used to perform manipulation on the image data.